mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ And that's a bummer because the word seems to carry a lot of weight in programming communities.
 As soon as someone mentions that something has composability it has somehow been blessed so that everyone knows it must be really powerful.

 ^ It's strange that programmers don't try to settle on an accepted definition of this term.
-Afterall most everything they do needs to be well-defined because the compiler needs to be able to understand what they are trying to express.
+After all most everything they do needs to be well-defined because the compiler needs to be able to understand what they are trying to express.

 ---